Thermodynamics of charged accelerating AdS black holes and holographic heat engines: The Charged accelerating AdS black hole and its thermodynamics

 The temperature $T$ can be found by using the conventional Euclidean method associated with the normalized time,

-where $r_{+}$ represents the black hole event horizon.
 Here, note that in order to have a well-defined temperature associated with the horizon of the black hole, we assume that the acceleration is small such that the acceleration horizon can be negated by a negative cosmological constant and only the black hole horizon exists~\cite{Appels:2017}.

 As usual, the entropy $S$ of the accelerating black hole is one quarter of the horizon area

 Meanwhile, the thermodynamic electric charge $Q$ of the black hole can be obtained by